danilopezmella/tenvy/README.md

 - On some systems, the status bar button might not be visible by default.
 Use the "Tenvy: Show Status Bar Button" command to make it visible.

 ## Release Notes

+### 0.0.2

+- Compatibility with VS Code 1.84.0 or higher
+- Added Tenvy logo as the extension icon
+- Updated package.json to use VS Code 1.84.0 compatibility

 ### 0.0.1